 2-12.
 Water Use.
-The ACT Basin rivers and lakes are a major source of water supply by many cities, industries, and farms for wastewater dilution, municipal water supply, fish and wildlife propagation, hydropower generation, and recreational boating and fishing.
-Tables 2-14 and 2-
+The ACT Basin rivers and lakes are a major source of water supply by many cities, industries, and farms for wastewater dilution, municipal water supply, fish and wildlife conservation propagation, hydropower generation, and recreational boating and fishing.
+Tables

-- 1 15 describe the primary water demands in the ACT Basin.
-Overall, the most significant water - 2 use within the ACT Basin is thermoelectric power generation (73 percent in Georgia and 72 percent in Alabama).
-Bublic water supply represents about 20 percent in Coergia and 12 - percent in Alabama).
+2-14 and 2-15 describe the primary water demands in the ACT Basin.
+Overall, the most significant water use within the ACT Basin is thermoelectric power generation (73 percent in Georgia and 72 percent in Alabama).
 Public water supply represents about 20 percent in Georgia and 13 percent in Alabama.
-Tables 2-16 and 2-17 summarize specific municipal and industrial (M&I) - 5 surface water withdrawals in the ACT Basin for Georgia and Alabama, based on data from - 6 2005.
-Table 2-18 provides a summary of permitted surface water withdrawals for M&I uses in - the ACT Basin in Georgia (GAEPD 2009).
-Surface water withdrawal permits are required by - 8 Georgia law for withdrawals in excess of 100,000 gallons per day.
-No similar permit - 9 requirement exists for Alabama.
+Tables 2-16 and 2-17 summarize specific municipal and industrial (M&I) surface water withdrawals in the ACT Basin for Georgia and Alabama, based on data from actual water use in 2005.
+Table 2-18 provides a summary of permitted surface water withdrawals for M&I uses in the ACT Basin in Georgia (GAEPD 2009).
+Surface water withdrawal permits are required by Georgia law for withdrawals in excess of 100,000 gallons per day.
+No similar permit requirement exists for Alabama.